Telehealth, Mental Health, and More During COVID-19: An MTI America Perspective

 But an injured worker with a mental health condition may be even more costly.
-Some experts estimate that a mental illness like depression, alcohol and drug addiction can prolong a worker’s disability and the costs associated with it.
+Some experts estimate that mental illness like depression, alcohol, and drug addiction can prolong a worker’s disability and the costs associated with it.

 With the onset of COVID-19, the workers’ comp industry may have to grapple with the potential for an increase in mental health cases.
 As of April 2020, there were 1,381,014 reported cases of COVID-19 worldwide, with numbers still mounting.
 As the global economy takes a major hit, employers are furloughing or laying off workers.
 Other workers are being asked to work from home during this time.
 Because of these changes, injured workers may have heightened fears about job security or their ability to return to a normal work routine.